hyperledger/firefly/docs/reference/events.md

 In a decentralized system, you need to consider that each organization runs its own applications, and has its own private database.

-Any any given point in time different organizations will have slightly different views of what the most up to date information is - even for the blockchain state.
+At any given point in time different organizations will have slightly different views of what the most up to date information is - even for the blockchain state.